era/masterless/content/posts/individualism.md

 ---
-title: “Individualism and the incentives of tech companies“
+title: Individualism and the incentives of tech companies
 date: 2022-03-10T06:25:05+01:00
 draft: false
 ---